Search, browse, and resume your Claude Code, Codex CLI, GitHub Copilot CLI, OpenCode, and Pi sessions, plus MCP server to remember past context.

 4. Incremental Sync

-ccrider sync # Import new sessions from all providers ccrider sync --full # Re-import everything
+ccrider sync # Import new sessions from all providers ccrider sync --force # Re-import everything

 MCP Server